MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 To configure OneDrive to download files only when needed, set the **Files On-Demand** setting to **Save space and download files as you use them**.
 For more information, see [Query and set Files On-Demand states in Windows](https://docs.microsoft.com/onedrive/files-on-demand-windows).

 ![OneDrive settings](images/onedrive.png)

+> [!NOTE]
+> You can also repeat these steps to configure a personal OneDrive, but be sure to conserve drive space and only download files as you need them.

 ## SharePoint and Teams